Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum: Essentials of PGWs

 In this work, we shall focus on the PS of the primordial tensor perturbations, which is one of the quantities of observational interest.
 The PS is a measure of the two-point correlation of the tensor perturbations in Fourier space.
 The PS of PGWs at the conformal time $\eta$, say, $\pt(k,\eta)$, is defined through the relation~\cite{Mukhanov:1990me,Martin:2003bt, Martin:2004um,Bassett:2005xm,Sriramkumar:2009kg,Baumann:2008bn, Baumann:2009ds,Sriramkumar:2012mik,Linde:2014nna,Martin:2015dha}

-where, as is usually done, we have assumed that the expectation value on the left hand side is evaluated in the quantum vacuum.
-The vacuum state $\vert 0\rangle$ is defined as ${\hat a}_{\bm k}^{\lambda}\vert 0\rangle=0$ for all ${\bm k}$ and $\lambda$.
+where, as is usually done, we have assumed that the expectation value on the left hand side is evaluated in the quantum vacuum $\vert 0\rangle$, which is defined as ${\hat a}_{\bm k}^{\lambda}\vert 0\rangle=0$ for all ${\bm k}$ and $\lambda$.
 On utilizing the decomposition~\eqref{eq:dh} of the quantized tensor perturbations~$\hat{h}_{ij}$ in terms of the rescaled mode functions~$\mu_{k}(\eta)$, the PS of PGWs at any time can be expressed as